 “Tap water may go through a softener, be too basic, or treated with chlorine,” explains Matt Vance, a conservation biologist.
 “I’ve used collection system water, pond water, or even lake and stream water – and it saved more energy over treated water.
 A lot of energy goes into treating water, and getting it from there to here.”

-Tap water in most areas is treated with chlorine and sometimes fluoride, if it doesn’t come from a well.
+Tap water in most areas is treated with chlorine and sometimes fluoride if it doesn’t come from a well.
 This entails pumping water from its source to a treatment facility, where it is typically chlorinated.
-Although chlorine is an effective disinfectant, it does has negative human and plant health impacts.
+Although chlorine is an effective disinfectant, it does have negative human and plant health impacts.

 Rain barrels can be used to capture water from the downspouts, reducing storm-water runoff and saving it for future use.
 If possible, locate barrels as close to garden beds as possible on a platform or elevated surface, because rain barrel hose pressure will not be as strong as your garden hose.
 Dispersion options are more limited, as sprinklers and long hose runs typically don’t work well with rain barrels.